lifwanian/how-to-build-an-ios-messaging-app/en/implement_open_chat.md

 2. Select **APPLICATION** on the side menu and click on your app.
 3. Click **CHANNELS** tab.
 4. Click **CREATE CHANNEL** button.
-5. Fill up the form about the channel you want to create.
+5. Fill up the form to create the channel you want to create.
 6. Click **CREATE** button.